 Where is Mangalore?
 It is on the South West coast of India where I spent every single summer of my childhood.
-My father’s family comes from there.
-Summers spent eating every variety mangoes, guavas & coconuts from our garden.
-Food made on a wood burning stove & spices ground on a huge stove by hand.
+My father’s family comes from that city.
+Summers spent eating every variety of mangoes, guavas & coconuts from our garden.
+Food made on a wood burning stove & spices ground on a huge mortar-pestle by hand.
 We also had pepper vines in our garden… great for making masalas!
-(Check out my Soup & Stew Masala– also from Mangalore).
-Huge influence on what I cook even today.
+This garden had a huge influence on what I cook even today.

 Have you tried my Mangalore Curry?
 It is perfect with lamb, ground beef or stews.
 My aunt Diana who lives in Mangalore sent me this masala recipe in the real mail and it’s a unique combination.
 She helped write the ‘Mangalore Ladies Cook Book’!